 Certain other kinds of economic damages may also be applicable depending on the financial losses that the victim suffered.
 Property damage claims for the damage done to a victim’s vehicle is another common kind of economic damage award.

-What Are Non-Economic Damages After a Car Accident?
+What Are Non-Economic Damages After a Car Accident in Huntsville?

 Unlike the much more tangible nature of economic damages, non-economic damages are far more subjective.
 Non-economic damages involve very real harm that a person has suffered, but it is more difficult to express in dollars and cents.